• Features

 Gramsci on Hegemony

-Antonio Gramsci was an Italian Marxist intellectual and politician, who can be seen as the perfect example of the synthesis of theoretician and politician.
+Antonio Gramsci was an Italian Marxist intellectual and politician who can be seen as the perfect example of the synthesis of theoreticians and politicians.
 He was not only a thinker involved in the revision and development of Marxism, who wrote in several socialist and communist Italian journals, but also a politically active militant.
 The fascist government of Benito Mussolini imprisoned him between 1926 and 1937.

 Gramsci’s political activities were not only related to his publications.
 His actions as a politician, activist, and intellectual were consistent with his ideas.
 He believed that the proletariat needed “organic” intellectuals (described below) to become a hegemonic class, and during his lifetime, he himself assumed such a role.
 As a member of the Socialist Party and, later, the Communist Party, he wrote in several journals seeking to reach a wide audience and indoctrinate it in the basic ideas and principles of the proletariat and social struggle.
 While incarcerated, and away from mass media, he wrote his most celebrated and influential theoretical contributions to Marxist theory.
 Among these, two concepts would become most important to scholars of different disciplines: hegemony and historical bloc.
 In what follows, this piece will concentrate on the concept of hegemony in Gramsci and the sources upon which he built it.